nylar357/eSHential_scripts/README.md

 runner.sh - a script with a little trickery to basically display a rofi dmenu  giving you a list of file contents (change to your liking) and it executes any of the selected file contents for you I typically use it to execute scripts requires ripgrep

-gmessages.sh - Small script that opens firefox on Googles new Messages for the Web (Google Mobile Messengeral app synced in browser.).
+gmessages.sh - Small script that opens firefox on Googles new Messages for the Web (Google Mobile Messenger app synced in browser.).
 If your unfamiliar https://messages.google.com/web/authentication, cannot recommend this functionality highly enough.
 -